 To measure the public and private involvement in payments for care, the share of private (voluntary and out-of-pocket) expenditure in the total expenditure was included .
 We also adopted the availability of cash benefits as an approximation for formal and informal care provision.
 Research has shown that the availability as well as the unrestricted usage of cash benefits fosters family and migrant care (Da Roit and Le Bihan, 2010; Da Roit and Weicht, 2013).

-(Halfens et al., 2013)Damiani et al. (2011)Kraus et al. (2010)Damiani et al. (2011)III.
-Access regulation

-Access to care is a developed field in healthcare and healthcare typologies (Reibling, 2010; Reibling et al., 2019)(Bakx et al., 2015; Colombo et al., 2011), but has only been adapted in LTC typologies by Kraus et al. (2010).
-Restrictions in the systems may, however, pose barriers especially for lower social status groups to access care.
-Common barriers are means-testing of benefits and limitations of choice.
-We use three means-testing indicators: means testing-for cash-benefits, means-testing for in-kind benefits (ambulatory and institutional) and means-testing for any benefit (cash benefits, in-kind benefits, other care related benefits).
-Furthermore, we include three indicators on free and limited choice.
-Limitations in choice are regional restriction or restrictions due to insurance or benefit plans.
-The indicators are: choice of homes-care provider, choice of institutional care provider and choice between cash and in-kind benefits.

-IV.
+III.
 Performance

 Measuring the performance of LTC systems is especially on an internationally comparative level still in its infancy.
-Indicators such as the number of institutional and home-based LTC patients with pressure ulcers or unintended weight loss are in many countries not even available on a national or regional basis (Halfens et al., 2013).
-Therefore, we can only use indicators that are not exclusively but to a large part determined by the quality and performance of LTC services.
-Thus, we integrate life expectancy of people aged 65 or older and similar to Damiani et al. (2011) the percentage of the population who are 65 or older, who perceive their health as good or very good.
+Indicators such as the number of institutional and home-based LTC patients with pressure ulcers or unintended weight loss are not available in many countries (Halfens et al., 2013).
+Hence, only few typologies include performance or quality indicators.

-Although quality and performance indicators like the percentage of patients with pressure ulcers or unintended weight loss are not available for a larger comparative country sample (Halfens et al., 2013), some typologies still include quality indicators in their classification systems.
 Damiani et al. (2011) for example use the share of people over 80 reporting good or very good health and the perceived limitations in ADLs for people aged 65 or older.
 Kraus et al. (2010) take institutional indicators of mandatory quality assurance systems and the degree and functioning of integrated services.
+Therefore, we can only use indicators that are not exclusively but to a large part determined by the quality and performance of LTC services.
+Thus, we integrate life expectancy of people aged 65 or older and similar to Damiani et al. (2011) the percentage of the population who are 65 or older and perceive their health as good or very good.

+IV.
+Access regulation

+(Reibling, 2010; Reibling et al., 2019)Restrictions in LTC systems may pose barriers especially for lower social status groups to access care.
+Common barriers are means-testing of benefits and limitations of choice (Bakx et al., 2015; Colombo et al., 2011).
+This access dimension has been proven of high relevance for healthcare typologies (Reibling, 2010; Reibling et al., 2019) and is operationalized via means-testing for benefits, entitlement to residential care, home-care benefits and cash benefits as well as choice restrictions in Kraus et al.'s (2010) typology.

+We included three indicators on free and limited choice.
+Limitations in choice are regional restriction or restrictions due to insurance or benefit plans.
+The indicators are: choice of homes-care provider, choice of institutional care provider and choice between cash and in-kind benefits.
+We furthermore used means-testing for any benefit (cash benefits, in-kind benefits, other care related benefits).

+(Halfens et al., 2013)Damiani et al. (2011)(Halfens et al., 2013)Damiani et al. (2011)Kraus et al. (2010)